MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomptrbase-class.md

 ### <a name="remarks"></a>Note

-Questa variabile membro contiene le informazioni di puntatore.
+Questa variabile membro include le informazioni sul puntatore.

 ##  <a name="queryinterface"></a>  CComPtrBase::QueryInterface